Jonathan Smith is the President of MBS, Inc. and the Director of Technology at Faith Ministries in Lafayette, IN.

-© 2013 by Nick B. Nicholaou, all rights reserved
+© 2013 by Nick B. Nicholaou, all rights reserved President, Ministry Business Services, Inc. Reprinted from Christian Computing Magazine

 What Is BYOD, Exactly?

-There is a growing number of requests among computer users to use whatever device they own and prefer when at work.
+There are a growing number of requests among computer users to use whatever device they own and prefer when at work.
 In our network consulting we have been seeing it for a few years in the form of employees asking us if they can use their personal computer instead of the one provided to them.
 Thus, Bring Your Own Device.

 Sometimes it is because the employee is used to working on a more powerful system than the one they’re being provided.
 Other times it is because the employee prefers a different operating system than the one running on the computer being provided to them.

-Because of some of the advances operating systems, computer hardware, and Cloud Computing have brought about (Microsoft Office for Mac, automatically synchronizing files, virtualization, etc), the lines are getting blurry between operating system platforms like Windows and Mac OSX.
-Some are thus celebrating the fact that now people can use Windows, Mac, or anything else they feel most comfortable with when at work.
+Because of some of the advances operating systems, computer hardware, and Cloud Computing have brought about (Microsoft Office for Mac, automatically synchronizing files, virtualization, etc.), the lines are getting blurry between operating system platforms like Windows and Mac OS.

 Management is wondering about the costs and savings this trend will bring.
 Up for discussion are employee productivity, compromised data and networks, and workstation purchase savings.